 Their body is very muscular, with wedge-shaped head.
 They have alert and erect ears visible from a distance and will pick up sounds from long distances.

 This dog weighs 13 pounds and can stand up to 12 inches tall.

 The Portuguese Pointer is a splendid gun and sporting dog from Portugal.
 This affectionate dog is also known as the Perdigueiro Português.

-They are defined by a calm and gentle look that greets those who interact with them.
+They are defined by a calm and gentle look that greets those interacting with them.
 They have a long slender tail that is used to achieve stability while running.

 The Portuguese Pointer lacks an undercoat, but its short coat assumes light reddish and yellowish colors.
 This dog will always try to explore new environments, an attribute driven by their curiosity.

 Grooming should be easy due to the short coat.
 Check the teeth, nails, and ears during grooming sessions.
 The Portuguese Pointer can weigh up to 60 pounds and measure 22 inches tall.

 The Portuguese Sheepdog is a medium-sized herding dog.
 The appearance borrows some monkey attributes and is commonly referred to as the “monkey dog.”

 This dog’s coat comes in many colors: yellowish-red, chestnut, grayish, fawn, wolf-like, and blackish.

 A special note about the Portuguese Sheepdog is that their coat has extremely long hair.
 This makes them look slightly shaggy but very soft to the touch.

-When on duty, this dog is a master of stubborn livestock, and predators and strangers are also kept away if they try to approach the herd.
+When on duty, this dog is a master of stubborn livestock, and predators and strangers are kept away if they try to approach the herd.